ucsd-cse30-f17/pa4-public/README.md

 #### 1.3 Valgrind

 ### 2. Functions to implement in C
-You will be implementing the following functions in the file named bst.c (we will provide a header file, bst.h, which contains the method signatures that you need).
+You will be implementing the following functions in the file named `bst.c`.
+We will provide a header file, `bst.h`, which contains the method signatures that you need to implement the BST.
 Please **do not modify** the signatures of any of the 9 functions listed below.

-However, you'll have some freedom with the signature of helper methods (for example, a helper method for bst_add or bst_remove might be helpful, and you can change the parameters / return type of these helper methods if you like).
-We've provided a couple example method signatures for helper functions, but you can comment out or modify the helper function signatures.

-In bst.c, we've provided the (correct) implementation of bst_max for you.
-The rest is up to you!

 #### 2.1 `struct BSTNode* bst_makeNode(char* key, struct BSTNode* left, struct BSTNode* right)`
 This function should use dynamic memory allocation to initialize a Node.
 Use the parameters (key, left, and right) to initialize the members of the struct BSTNode*.